raulgonzm/checkout_service_example/README.rst

 Now we have only a single discount applied to checkouts.

-Also, you can create new Discount rules overriding PricingRule abstract class and implementing the *apply_to_price_purchase* method.
+Also, you can create new Discount Rules overriding PricingRule abstract class and implementing the *apply_to_price_purchase* method.

 .. code-block::